aimee-gm/react-gender-input/README.md

 ## Demo

-View the component in action in [our interavtive demo](https://ajgamble-milner.github.io/react-gender/)
+View the component in action in [our interactive demo](https://ajgamble-milner.github.io/react-gender/)

 ## Usage